Brightening & tone

 Tranexamic Acid Niacinamide Sheet Mask X Retinol Vitamin C Vitamin E Sheet Mask

-We match by ingredient mentions in product copy from our verified retailers.
+We match by ingredient mentions in product copy from our authentic retailers.
 If we missed a product you know contains tranexamic acid, let us know.

 Related ingredients